molu8bits/modsecurity-parser/README.md

 <p>
 By default scripts reads only first 90000 of events.

-Filters INCLUDE and EXCLUDE are available.
+Filters INCLUDE and EXCLUDE are available for IP source addresses.
 <p>
 INCLUDE ("--exclude 192.168.0.1 10.0.0.1") just skips events with given IP source address
 <p>